Manchester United, Tampa Bay Buccaneers owner Malcolm Glazer dies at 85

 "A dynamic business leader, Glazer helped mold the Buccaneers into a model franchise and one respected league-wide," the Buccaneers said in a statement on their website.

-His supporters credited him with spending big to hire players and a coaching staff to turn around the team in one of the NFL's smallest markets.
+His supporters credited him with spending big to hire players and a coaching staff to turn around a team in one of the NFL's smallest markets.

-"He set the stage for our turnaround," former Tampa Bay linebacker Derrick Brooks tweeted.

-While the team has struggled on the field recently, Glazer's investment has proven profitable and the business magazine Forbes estimates it is now worth more than $1 billion.
+While the team has struggled on the field recently, Glazer's investment has proved profitable and the business magazine Forbes estimates it is now worth more than $1 billion.

-His death appears unlikely to lead to any ownership change, according to a statement by the Buccaneers.
-The family's "long established estate succession plan" means the Tampa Bay Buccaneers "will remain with the Glazer family for generations to come," the team said.
+His death is unlikely to lead to any ownership change, according to a statement by the Buccaneers.
+The family's "long established estate succession plan" means the team "will remain with the Glazer family for generations to come," the team said.

 MANU TAKEOVER

-He raised his profile in 2005 with an aggressive debt-driven $1.47-billion takeover of Manchester United that was widely opposed by many of the club's fans.
+Glazer raised his profile in 2005 with an aggressive debt-driven $1.47 billion takeover of Manchester United that was widely opposed by many of the club's fans.

+Fans, under the banner "loveUnitedhateGlazer," argued the debt built up in the deal would hurt the club and force supporters to pay higher ticket prices.

-Even though some fans led protests against the takeover, Glazer went on to preside over one of the most successful eras in the club's storied history.
+Glazer went on, however, to preside over one of the most successful eras in the club's storied history.

 "The thoughts of everyone at Manchester United are with the family tonight," the team said in a statement.